serj026/simple-character-simulator/README.md

 # simple-character-simulator

-This is a Matlab scripts to simulate a fight.
+There are Matlab scripts to simulate a fight.